 1. Flower Mountain Yamano 3 Uni

 Encompassing pretty much every quintessential retro sneaker detail, the Flower Mountain Yamano 3 Uni represents a glamorous and decidedly unserious take on a sport sneaker.
 Executed in breathable technical fabric, the uppers feature vibrant suede overlays and lace-up trekking closures with eyelets in the Japan-based brand’s signature flower shape.
-The uppers feature perforated flower details while the toebox and heel counter are adorned with animalier pony print.
+The uppers feature perforated flower details while the toebox and heel counter are adorned with animalier pony print (other colourways available).
 Like all of the brand’s designs, the Yamano 3 Uni is fitted with a lightweight grippy rubber sole suited to trekking, should you wish to take a break from flexing them in the concrete jungle.

 2. Greats The Royale 2.0